 Bestselling author, Pulitzer Prize-winning journalist, and social critic Anna Quindlen balances the political with the personal, painting a more realistic picture of modern life by placing national affairs side by side with people’s daily lives.
-Millions of readers follow her astute perspectives on today’s issues, from family, work, and education to health care, philanthropy, and social justice.
+Millions of readers have followed her astute perspectives on today’s issues, from family, work, and education to health care, philanthropy, and social justice.

 Twelve of Quindlen’s books, including seven of her novels, have appeared on The New York Times Best Sellers list.
 One True Thing became a feature film starring Renee Zellweger and Meryl Streep.
 Blessings and Black and Blue were both made into TV movies.
 Her book, A Short Guide to A Happy Life, sold well over one million copies.
 It was followed by Being Perfect; Good Dog.
 Stay, about her beloved black Labrador, Beau; and the novel, Every Last One.

 Quindlen’s a memoir on aging, Lots Of Candles, Plenty Of Cake was published in April 2012 and debuted at #1 on The New York Times Best Sellers list.
 Her latest NYT best seller, Still Life with Bread Crumbs, was released in January 2014 and debuted at #3.

 Named one of the top “100 Outstanding Journalists in the United States of the Last 100 Years,” Quindlen began her career at age 18 as a copy girl.
 She spent three years as a reporter for The New York Post before being hired by The New York Times in 1977.
 Working her way up The Times’ masthead, Quindlen wrote the “About New York” column, served as deputy metropolitan editor, and created the weekly “Life in the 30’s” column.